 Morphogenesis Architects designed the campus of Pearl Academy of fashion.
 It is located in kukas, 20 kilometers away from Jaipur.
-The climate of the site is typically hot and dry.
+Also, the climate of the site is typically hot and dry.
 The campus design allows the indoors to blend with the outdoors seamlessly, creating an interactive space as well as inspiration for artistic works.

 Pearl Academy of Fashion Case study